davefelcey/dse-graph-test/README.md

   mvn test
   ```
 The case insensitive search test involves overriding the index created
 by the graph index.
-This is done by doing the following;
+This can be done as follows;

 1. Run the test the first time to create the Solr index.
 The test will
 fail the first time.